Idioms

 • Idioms Quiz

-• happen upon (someone or something)
+• keep away from (someone or something)

-• keep up with (someone or something)
+• lose out to (someone or something)

-• lose touch with (someone)
+• sever ties with (someone)

 • My Account / Test History